davidonete/cmangos-immersive/README.md

 # Immersive Mod
 Immersive mod for cmangos core which will increases roleplay aspect of the game.
-Currently only compatible with classic core.
 The mod comes with the following features:
 - Manual attributes: Set up the attributes of your character (stamina, strenght, intellect, spirit and agility) manually on a class trainer instead of automatically when leveling up
 - Attribute loss on death: Set up attribute loss when your character dies (you will be able to pick them up again on the class trainer)